 The date and time are separated by either a space or a capital T.

-Dates are proleptic Gregorian.
+Dates are Gregorian or proleptic Gregorian.

 The operators ==, >, <=, etc. can be used to compare date-times.